alleyinteractive/action-changelog-extractor/README.md

-# Changelog Extractor Action
+# Changelog Extractor

-A GitHub Action that parses [Keep a Changelog](https://keepachangelog.com/) formatted changelog files and extracts structured version information for use in release workflows and other automation.
+Parse and extract structured information from [Keep a Changelog](https://keepachangelog.com/) formatted changelogs.
+Available as both a **GitHub Action** and a **CLI tool**.

 ## Features

-- 📝 Parses Keep a Changelog format (like [Mantle Framework](https://github.com/alleyinteractive/mantle-framework))
+- Parses Keep a Changelog format (tested with [Mantle Framework](https://github.com/alleyinteractive/mantle-framework) and others)
-- 🎯 Extract all versions or a specific version
+- Extract all versions or filter to a specific one
-- 📦 Returns structured data with sections (Added, Changed, Fixed, etc.)
+- Returns structured data with sections (Added, Changed, Fixed, etc.)
-- 🔄 Supports mixed formats (with and without subsections)
+- Handles mixed formats, including versions without subsections
-- ✅ Comprehensive Jest test suite
+- Available as a CLI tool via npx or as a GitHub Action
-- 🚀 Zero build step - pure JavaScript
+- Written in plain JavaScript with no build step required

 ## Usage

+### As a GitHub Action

+#### Extract All Versions

 ### Extract All Versions